mtarsel/mtarsel.github.io/_posts/2017-07-18-docker-thruput.md

 <li>different options for bridge type</li>
 </ul>

-The NAT is handled  by iptables.
-Running the same test again with iptables off shows:
+The NAT is handled by ```iptables```.

 The bridge network shown above does provide a way for the container to communicate with an outside network.
 The iptables can route traffic in and out with certain rules which I will not outline here.

-The 2 networks described below do not give the containers access from another network; there is no communication with the outside world.
-There is no NAT table that a bridge provides because there is no bridge.
-You will still need to add another interface inside container or add the container to another network which does have some kind of bridge.
+The 2 networks described below do not give the containers access from another network; There is no communication with the outside world.
+There is no NAT table that a bridge provides because *there is no bridge*.

 ## Container to Container via veth Pair
 ### IPv4: 2.49 GB/sec